Home

 “REALLY?
 Gosh!”
 Loegan said, thrilled at the thought.

 “Does anybody live there?”
-I asked.
+I asked, pulled into his amusing idea.

 Tommy shook his head.
 “Ain’t nobody in there … But it’s fun.”